szabgab/perlmaven.com/sites/en/pages/stdout-stderr-and-redirection.md

 print STDERR "Could not open file\n";
 ```

-When your perl script starts, STDOUT is set to be the <b>default output channel</b>.
+When your perl script starts, STDOUT is set to be the **default output channel**.
 This means any print operation that was not told specifically where to print, will
 be printed to STDOUT.